 3. Let there be light

 For daytime entertaining, you’ll want to make sure your outdoor kitchen enjoys plenty of natural light.
-Then, when the sun goes down, make sure you have enough lighting for cooking and prep surfaces, over your dining space and decorative lighting to add that sense of comfort (candles will do).
+Then, when the sun goes down, make sure you have enough lighting for cooking and prep surfaces, over your dining space and decorative lighting to add that sense of comfort (candles or festoon lights are a great option).

 4. Outdoor kitchen layout